Iagga/Named-Entity-Recognition/README.md

 * `spaCy`:
      * run `pip install spacy`
      * run `python -m spacy download en_core_web_sm`
-* Test and train set that will be found in the data repository
+* Test and train set that will be found in the data repository conll2003 zipped folder

 The detailed report of each function is located in the notebook along with the code.